Software product development process: A step-by-step guide

 Software product development is the process of building software that’s intended to be sold and marketed to customers.

-The steps to develop a software product are:
+The steps you need to take to develop a software product are:

 • Validate your idea first